How to Build a Greenhouse

 Step 9 - Installing the Door

-Then add a plastic covering for the top part.
-To fit the door into place, don’t forget to add a hinge and, lastly, a handle.
+Then add a plastic covering for the top part, or another sheet of polycarbonate for something more rigid.
+To fit the door into place, don’t forget to add a hinge and a handle to make it easy to open and close.

 how to build a greenhouse step 9